-Steve Heath was co-lead counsel, alongside Eric Beste of Barnes & Thornburg, LLP, in a lawsuit filed in the San Diego Superior Court for a China-based investor against a former employee accused of stealing $23 million deposited in U.S. corporate bank accounts.
+Steve Heath was co-lead counsel in a lawsuit filed in the San Diego Superior Court for a China-based investor against a former employee accused of stealing $23 million deposited in U.S. corporate bank accounts.
 Following a seven-day bench trial, the Court awarded the firm’s clients $23 million in compensatory damages, $8 million in punitive damages, and entered a permanent injunction.

-The dispute began in mid-May 2022, when the employee took control of four accounts over which she had co-signatory authority, transferred the funds to accounts she had recently opened, and began siphoning the funds to a separate entity she owned.
+The dispute began in mid-May 2022, when the employee took control of four accounts over which she had co-signatory authority and began siphoning the funds to a separate entity she owned.
 After the clients filed their complaint, the employee tried to justify her misconduct through further acts of deception – claiming that the plaintiff-investor was an ‘imposter’ and that, in transferring the funds, the employee was acting under the instruction of the ‘real’ investor.
-The employee also filed in court various fabricated documents, included forgeries of Chinese government records, sought unsuccessfully to disqualify the firm as plaintiffs’ counsel, and at one point even filed a separate lawsuit against the firm to unsuccessfully coerce it into dropping the case.
+The employee also filed in court various fabricated documents, included forgeries of Chinese government records, sought unsuccessfully to disqualify the firm as plaintiffs’ counsel, and even filed a separate lawsuit against the firm to unsuccessfully coerce it into dropping the case.

 Throughout the lawsuit, Heath Steinbeck showed that the employee repeatedly violated a temporary restraining order and a preliminary injunction by spending millions of dollars on high-end real estate, luxury automobiles, and other purchases, and engaged in various acts of intimidation against the plaintiffs and their counsel.
 Prior to trial, the clients obtained an order freezing $15 million of the stolen funds and recovered an additional $3.9 million.
-On November 2, 2023, the court entered a final judgment for the full amount that the employee had stolen, $23 million, also awarded the clients $8 million in punitive damages in light of the employee’s malicious conduct.
+On November 2, 2023, the court entered a final judgment for the full amount that the employee had stolen, $23 million, and also awarded the clients $8 million in punitive damages.
 The judgment also requires the employee to transfer to the clients real estate purchased with the stolen funds, and includes a permanent injunction forever barring the employee from engaging in any act in the names of the companies or the investor.